matthew-robertson/Useful_things/I Learned Something Today/CulinaryArts.md

 1. Cooking beans in the oven helps them keep their shape better.
 1. You can keep butter emulsified while melting it by shaking the pan somewhat violently.
 It'll keep the water in it.
 1. You want olive oil in smaller containers, and in dark containers, to prevent it going rancid.
+1. Crack eggs one at a time into a small bowl before adding them to all the eggs you're cracking.
+Easier to avoid bad eggs that way.
+1. Crack eggs on a flat surface.
+Doing it on a bowl edge or something like that can send shards of shell into the egg, and risks contamination.
+1. If you're plating something crispy that you want a sauce for (fish was what this was mentioned for), plate the sauce first and put the crispy thing on top.
+This will help you prevent crispy things from getting soggy.

 ## Alcohol
 1. Gin is just a neutral alcohol (essentially, vodka), infused with a bunch of botanicals: mainly juniper.